BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Results and Discussion

-For the performance evaluation of our \gls{sac}-based algorithm (shown as \texttt{dRlAgent} in the figures), we set up two benchmarks. \begin{enumerate} \item Semi-random \gls{urllc} devices: In this benchmark, we set up $10$ \gls{urllc} devices, and assume that each device moves in 1D at a speed of $30$\,km/h within a short distance of a position that is maintained in different simulations.
-Yet, the movement direction changes randomly in different seeds. \item Random \gls{urllc} devices: In this benchmark, we set up $20$ \gls{urllc} devices.
-At each simulation, the \gls{urllc} devices appear at random positions and move in 1D in a random direction at a speed of $30$\,km/h within a short distance of that position. \end{enumerate} For each of these benchmarks, we compared our proposed solution with three types of baselines: \begin{itemize} \item \texttt{singleURLLC}: We did not set any distributed AI traffic in our industrial automation scenario and the \gls{urllc} devices leveraged the entire $40$\,MHz bandwidth. \item \mixs{m}: In addition to \gls{urllc} devices, we had a total of $50$ \gls{ai} devices.
-We kept the required number of devices that the central node waits for constant (i.e., $n{=}15$), and randomly picked a set of $m$ participating devices (i.e., $m_k=m, \forall k\in\mathbb{N}$), where $m\in\{15,20,30,40,50\}$. \item \texttt{slicing[$m$]}: We assigned $25\%$ of resources to the \gls{urllc} service (i.e., $10$\,MHz bandwidth and $0.125$\,W for total \gls{dl} transmit power), and the rest to the distributed \gls{ai} service.
-We kept $|\calU|$, $|\calN|$, $n$ the same as \mixs{m} baseline.
-Besides, we randomly picked a set of $m$ participating devices (i.e., $m_k=m, \forall k\in\mathbb{N}$), where $m\in\{15,20\}$. \end{itemize} The \texttt{singleURLLC} baseline represents the best possible performance on the \gls{urllc} availability in our scenario.
-In \texttt{dRlAgent}, and to calculate the reward in \eqref{eq:reward}, we set $\upsilon$ and $\zeta$ to $0.5$, and $100$, respectively.
-Besides, we assumed that all \gls{urllc} devices serve a single use case, and thus, set the availability requirement to $0.99$ (i.e., $\alpha^\mathrm{req}=\alpha_i^\mathrm{req}=0.99, \forall i\in\calU$).
-For \texttt{singleURLLC} evaluations, we ran $102$-second simulations $300$ times (with different seeds).
-In addition, \texttt{dRlAgent}, \mixs{m}, and \texttt{slicing[$m$]} were evaluated with $300$ simulations of $50$-iteration length, resulting in different simulation lengths.
-Note that there is no progress in distributed AI if all $n$ local models are not collected by the central node within a time duration of $T^{\max}$, and thus, \gls{sac} iterations could differ from distributed AI iterations.
-Regardless, if there is no strict latency constraint from distributed \gls{ai} task, we can tune $T^{\max}$ sufficiently large to ensure that time-outs happen rarely.
-Although our radio network simulator can handle such situations, and for the sake of fair comparison, we set $T^{\max}{=}10$\,s.
+\end{itemize} The \su{} baseline represents the best possible performance on the \gls{urllc} availability in our scenario.
+For those baselines involving distributed learning service, we set $N{=}50$ and $n{=}15$ In \ours{}, and to calculate the reward in \eqref{eq:reward}, we set $\upsilon$ and $\zeta$ to $0.5$, and $100$, respectively.
+Besides, we assumed that all \gls{urllc} devices serve a single use case, and thus, set the availability requirement to $0.99$ (i.e., $\alpha_i^\mathrm{req}{=}\alpha^\mathrm{req}{=}0.99, \forall i{\in}\calU$).
+For \su{} evaluations, we conducted $102$-second simulations $300$ times with different seeds.
+The rest of the baselines were evaluated with at least $300$ simulations of $50$ iterations each, resulting in different simulation lengths.
+Note that there is no progress in distributed training if all $n$ local models are not collected by the central node within a duration of $T^{\max}$, and thus, \gls{drl} iterations may vary from distributed training iterations.
+Regardless, if there is no strict latency constraint from the distributed learning task, we can tune $T^{\max}$ sufficiently large to ensure that time-outs rarely happen.
+In our evaluations, we set $T^{\max}{=}10$\,s.